Six-monthly reviews: A guide for ACA students

 - passing (or receiving credit for) all 15 ACA exams.

 It is your responsibility to organise each six-monthly review and to ensure that your training file is kept up to date.
 Get your six-monthly review meetings in the diary early.
-Schedule them to occur at each six-month point of your training agreement and remember to invite your QPRT, counsellor or principal.
+Schedule them to occur at each six-month point of your training agreement and remember to invite your QPRT, counsellor, training manager or principal.
 This will help you to work towards each review date and ensure that you continue to monitor and record your ACA progress.
 Six-monthly reviews are a mandatory part of your qualification.

 Your training file is easy to navigate and available online 24/7.
-Ensure you don’t miss a step by watching the guidance video, to provides everything you need to know.
-Watch it on demand at icaew.com/how-to
+Ensure you don’t miss a step by watching the series of guidance videos, which provides everything you need to know.

-Please note that if your employer’s internal professional development and/or ethical programmes have been accredited by ICAEW, you will follow your employer’s programme(s).
-Your employer will still discuss and record your professional development and/or ethics progress at each six-monthly review.
+Please note that if your employer’s internal professional development has been accredited by us, you will follow your employer’s programme.
+Your employer will still discuss and record your professional development at each six-monthly review.

 We also run random checks every month to ensure that students are keeping their training files up to date.
-If we check your file and six-monthly reviews are not taking place, we’ll be in contact with you.
+If we check your file is not being updated or six-monthly reviews are not taking place, we will contact you.
 An incomplete training file is not compliant with ICAEW regulations.

 Here is a summary of what you need to do to prepare for a six-monthly review with some useful tips.